brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

           "all_reduce_bucket_size": 5e8
       }
      ```
+  Note that Zero has three stages that provide different levels that related to different tradeoffs between redundancy vs communication:
+  1. stage 1: the optimizer states (e.g., for Adam optimizer, 32-bit weights, and the first, and second moment estimates) are partitioned across the processes, so that each process updates only its partition.
+  2. stage 2: the reduced 32-bit gradients for updating the model weights are also partitioned such that each process retains only the gradients corresponding to its portion of the optimizer states.
+  3. stage 3: the 16-bit model parameters are partitioned across the processes.
+ZeRO-3 will automatically collect and partition them during the forward and backward passes.
 - DeepSpeed with ZeRO stage 3 Infinity.
 Infinity is an offload engine detailed in [ZeRO-Infinity](https://arxiv.org/abs/2104.07857), which can offload to both CPU and NVMe memory for huge memory savings.
 To perform CPU offloading, we add to the config:
     ```json
         "zero_optimization": {